 He founded Operation PUSH -- originally "People United to Save Humanity," later "People United to Serve Humanity" -- and the Rainbow Coalition.
 In 1984, he ran for President in the Democratic Primaries, finishing 3rd in delegates.
 In 1988, he ran again, finishing 2nd.

 Reverend Jackson has worked to bring together people who ordinarily wouldn't be, to alleviate poverty regardless of color, and to free people held hostage by terrorists.
 He's got his flaws, sure.
 But he's done more for more people than most of us will ever do.
 And he was, apparently, once a pretty good athlete.

 October 8, 1943: Cornelius Crane Chase is born in Manhattan, and grows up in Woodstock, New York.
 He's Chevy Chase, and you're not.
 As far as I know, he has no connection to sports, unless you count his Saturday Night Live portrayal of All-American football player turned President Gerald Ford.
 He did star in Caddyshack, but, as we all know, golf is not a sport.

-October 8, 1944: Edgar Leon Kirkpatrick is born in Spokane, Washington.
+Also on this day, Edgar Leon Kirkpatrick is born in Spokane, Washington.
 An outfielder and catcher, Ed Kirkpatrick played for the California Angels in the 1960s, was an original Kansas City Royal in 1969, got the last hit at Kansas City Municipal Stadium in 1972, and won the NL East with the Pittsburgh Pirates in 1974 and '75.